 Aberdeen Railway Station (center of town) is located 500 meters west of the harbor in Guild Street and is a 5 minute walk to the ferry terminal.
 Taxis are available at most times on the station rank.
 City center 1.2km.

 Cruise vessels normally berth at Telford Dock, Victoria Dock or Albert Basin.
-The harbor expansion project continues which will allow large vessels to berth alongside by summer 2020.
+The harbor expansion project which was completed in 2020 which will allow large vessels to berth alongside the 1400 meters quay.

 Printable map of Aberdeen to take along on the cruise.